joshuaboniface/dhcpstats/README.md

 The `log_file` option sets the path to a log file when `log_to_file` is `true`.
 If this option is absent, file logging is disabled implicitly.

+#### `data_directory`

+The `data_directory` option sets the directory path for dhcpstats to store its parsed information in JSON format.
+This enables quicker responses by only parsing the data sparingly, and then storing it in this directory for future use.

+#### `auto_refresh`

+The `auto_refresh` option can be wither `true` or `false`.
+When `true`, the API will occasionally refresh the parsed data stored under `data_directory` automatically.
+When `false`, a specific API endpoint must be hit to refresh the data.
+In either case, the data is refreshed once on first startup.

+#### `refresh_time`

+The `refres_time` option specifies a number of seconds between `auto_refresh` events.
+This number should be high enough to avoid overloading the system (dependent on parsing time) while low enough to not return excessively-outdated data.
+Between 30 and 300 seconds generally sufficient.

 #### `listen`

 The `listen` option contains an `<ipaddress>:<port>` string which tells the Flask server where to listen.
 You can choose any IP on the host and any port; use `0.0.0.0` for the IP to listen on all interfaces.